 Face your fear

 Our fears can cause us to avoid things we shouldn’t and hold us back from living the life we want.

 This can turn into us complaining about life, which might elicit the response, “get over yourself,” from someone else.

 Fears are difficult to overcome, but when they stop you from advancing in your career, health, or relationships, try to get over yourself!

 According to Amy Morin, LCSW, “If you find that your fear holds you back or creates bigger problems in your life, facing your fear may help you learn to better cope with the fear and ultimately overcome it.
 Common ways of facing your fears are evaluating the risks, creating an action plan, seeing a therapist, and being sure not to completely avoid your fears.”

 Fear of change holds so many of us back from our dreams, but a simple change of perspective can help!

 “Be miserable.
 Or motivate yourself.
 Whatever has to be done, it’s always your choice.” – Wayne Dyer

-However, keeping things in perspective, or learning to shift your perspective, can help you get over yourself in ways that are productive and help you live a more fulfilled and happy life.
+However, keeping things in perspective, or learning to shift your perspective, can help you get over yourself in productive ways and help you live a more fulfilled and happy life.

 I think we can all get behind getting over ourselves if we do it in a way that makes life better for ourselves and our loved ones.
-Share some stories about how you got over yourself for the better in the comment section below.